zeromq/czmq/README.txt

 ### Development

-czmq is developed through a test-driven process that guarantees no memory violations or leaks in the code:
+CZMQ is developed through a test-driven process that guarantees no memory violations or leaks in the code:

 * Modify a class or method.
 * Update the test method for that class.
 * Run the 'selftest' script, which uses the Valgrind memcheck tool.
 * Repeat until perfect.

-### Porting czmq
+### Porting CZMQ

-When you try czmq on an OS that it's not been used on (ever, or for a while), you will hit code that does not compile.
+When you try CZMQ on an OS that it's not been used on (ever, or for a while), you will hit code that does not compile.
 In some cases the patches are trivial, in other cases (usually when porting to Windows), the work needed to build equivalent functionality may be non-trivial.
 In any case, the benefit is that once ported, the functionality is available to all applications.

 Before attempting to patch code for portability, please read the `czmq_prelude.h` header file.
 There are several typical types of changes you may need to make to get functionality working on a specific operating system: